JurrivhLeon/JurrivhLeon.github.io/_posts/2023-07-09-Meta-Transport.md

 in every $\mathcal{D}_i\in\mathscr{D}.$ Then $F$ and $F'$ form a $\mu s$-hedge for $p^{* }(y\vert\mathrm{do}(x))$ in $\mathscr{D}.$

-An oversimplified sample is given below.
+An oversimplified sample is presented below.

 <div align=center>
    <img src='https://github.com/JurrivhLeon/JurrivhLeon.github.io/raw/main/figs/causalDAGb.png' width='648.9'/>
 </div>

 In this example, $Y$-rooted sC-forests $F'=\lbrace Z,Y\rbrace$ and $F=\lbrace X,Z,Y\rbrace$ forms a $\mu s$-hedge for $p^{* }(y\vert\mathrm{do}(x)).$

+A formal relationship between $\mu s$-hedges and $\mu$-transportability is stated below.

 **Theorem 2.** Assume there exists a pair of sC-forests $F,F'$ that form a $\mu s$-hedge for $p^{* }(y\vert\mathrm{do}(x))$ in $\mathscr{D}.$ Then $p^{* }(y\vert\mathrm{do}(x))$ is not transportable from $\Pi$ to $\pi^{* }.$